codelibs/gitbucket-fess-plugin/README.md

 If a crawler starts successfully, status of the job scheduler becomes *Running* like the following:
 ![Crawler is running](images/step4-2.png)

-Crawling process takes time, depending on the amount of contents in GitBucket.
+Crawling process takes time, depending on a number of contents in GitBucket.
 After the crawling job finishes, you can search GitBucket's contents on Fess.

 ### Step 5. **[GitBucket]** Register information about Fess